Ojda22/milos-ojdanic/_posts/2022-02-02-substative_and_statistical_significance.md

 ---
 layout: post
-title: First post
+title: Let's start...
-subtitle: First post subtitle
+subtitle: Wondering what you can find here?
+thumbnail-img: /assets/img/thumb.png
-tags: [test]
+tags: [introduction, explanation]
 ---

 Statistical significance is the least interesting thing about the results.
 You should describe the results in terms of measures of magnitude –not just, does a treatment affect people, but how much does it affect them.